jessfraz/blog/content/post/leadership-ci.md

 As leaders, before acting or making decisions it would be nice to have a set of tests and checks, established ahead of time, to make sure we are in the right headspace to think, behave and make decisions that are in the best interest of everyone and our company.
+There are devastating consequences to taking actions based on fear and pride;
+we hope this set of questions enables taking action based on growth, humility, inclusion, and soulful reflection.

 The following are the sets of questions we brainstormed, but expect them to change over time as we experience and deal with new problems.
 These were